ezecodo/ezecodo/README.md

-### Hi there here is Ezequiel (he/him), welcome to my GIT-Hub Profile, i hope you have fun with my projects i´ll share with you, looking forward to work together with you.👋
+### Hi there,here is Ezequiel (he/him), welcome to my GIT-Hub Profile,

+i hope you have fun with my projects i´ll share with you, looking forward to work together with you.👋

-🌱 I’m currently learning a lot of Programming Stuff,
+🌱 I’m currently learning a lot of Programming Stuff.
+👯 I’m looking to collaborate on artistic programming projects.

+see you in the codeline ;-)

 <!--
 **ezecodo/ezecodo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.